Rare — Everwild inventory UI and spatial navigation

 Technical Contributions

-- Spatial navigation: Designed and implemented a bespoke directional navigation system supporting focus stacks, element groups, and non-grid layouts
+- Spatial navigation: Designed and implemented a bespoke directional navigation system with focus stacks, element groups, looping and capture, scrollable regions, focus callbacks, and support for non-grid layouts

-- Debugging tooling: Built a visualisation overlay for real-time inspection of focus state and navigation paths
+- Debugging tooling: Built a visualisation overlay for inspecting focus state, history, and navigation paths in real time

 - UI development: Built inventory HUD screens and components in TypeScript and SolidJS